elPintozo/agencia_de_buses/README.md

   - select a trip and click in buy button
   - put your dni or the any passenger
   - put you seat number between 1 to 10
-  - clcik in pay button.
+  - click in pay button.